 Yield: 10 small pancakes

-Notes on Flour for the Fluffy Spinach Pancake Recipe: you can use all-purpose, white whole wheat, store-bought oat flour or a gluten-free one-for-one blend.
+Using Flour for the Fluffy Spinach Pancake Recipe: to get a fluffier pancake, you can use flour instead of homemade oat flour.
+You can use all-purpose, white whole wheat, store-bought oat flour or a gluten-free one-for-one blend.

 Freezer-Friendly: store any extra pancakes in the fridge for 1 week or in the freezer for up to a month.
 To reheat, simply place the frozen pancake in the microwave for 30 seconds or pop them straight into the toaster.